If you need a California truck accident lawyer, BD&J is here to help.

 What are Common Types of Truck Accidents?

-Common truck accidents the BD&J truck accident attorneys have represented include:
+Common truck accidents the BD&J truck accident attorneys have represented, including semi-truck accident crashes, box truck accident collisions, and catastrophic big rig accident scenarios:

 - Jackknife Accidents: Occur when the trailer swings out to form a 90-degree angle with the cab and can be caused by sudden braking or the driver losing control on a slippery surface.